-This bill revises New Jersey's tax lien foreclosure process to protect property owners' equity, responding to recent judicial rulings, including the U.S. Supreme Court's decision in *Tyler v.
-Hennepin County*.
+This bill revises New Jersey's tax lien foreclosure process to safeguard the equity of property owners, in response to the U.S. Supreme Court's ruling in *Tyler v.
+Hennepin County* and a similar decision by the New Jersey Appellate Division.
 It mandates that any excess equity remaining after reimbursing the lienholder for property taxes and interest must be returned to the former property owner.
-The legislation introduces a judicial sale process instead of granting an indefeasible estate to the purchaser, ensuring that the lienholder's costs and taxes are prioritized before any remaining funds are disbursed to the property owner.
+The legislation introduces new legal requirements, including a judicial sale of the property instead of granting an indefeasible estate to the purchaser, and establishes a clear priority for disbursing funds from the sale, ensuring that lienholders are compensated first, followed by municipal liens, with any remaining funds returned to the property owner.

 Statutes affected: